 When one of the proposals in a collaboration has a pending withdrawal request, all of the proposals and in-progress proposal file updates (PFU)/budget revisions in the collaboration will become read-only and cannot be edited until the pending withdrawal request is either approved and submitted by the AOR of the initiating organization or deleted/rejected by the initiating organization's PI, SPO, or AOR.

-When a proposal submitted via Grants.gov is successfully submitted to NSF, the proposal will display on the Submitted and Updates page under the Proposals (Full and Renewals) tab.
-Access this tab by signing in to Research.gov and clicking the Prepare and Submit Proposals link in the My Desktop Proposals tile.
-From the Letters of Intent and Proposals (Preliminary, Full, and Renewal) landing page, click on the View/Update Submitted button in the Submitted and Updates tile and select Proposals (Full and Renewals) to navigate to this tab.
+When a proposal submitted via Grants.gov is successfully submitted to and accepted by NSF, the proposal will display on the Submitted and Updates page under the Proposals (Full and Renewals) tab.
+Access this tab by signing in to Research.gov and clicking the Prepare and Submit Proposals link under Proposals on the Research.gov homepage.
+From the Prepare and Submit Proposals landing page, click the View/Update Submitted button in the Submitted and Updates tile and select Proposals (Full and Renewals).

-If a proposal submitted via Grants.gov and processed in Research.gov has any automated compliance check errors or warnings, the proposal will display on the Research.gov In Progress page.
-Access this page by signing in to Research.gov and clicking the Prepare and Submit Proposals link in the My Desktop Proposals tile.
-From the Letters of Intent and Proposals (Preliminary, Full, and Renewal) landing page, click on the Work with In Progress button in the In Progress tile and select Proposals (Full and Renewals).
-Proposals submitted via Grants.gov will have "Grants.gov" displayed directly next to the proposal title.
+If a proposal submitted via Grants.gov and processed in Research.gov has any post-check validation errors or warnings, the proposal will display on the Research.gov In Progress page.
+Access this page by signing in to Research.gov and clicking the Prepare and Submit Proposals link under Proposals on the Research.gov homepage.
+From the Prepare and Submit Proposals landing page, click on the Work with In Progress button in the In Progress tile and select Proposals (Full and Renewals).
+Proposals submitted via Grants.gov will have Grants.gov text displayed directly next to the proposal title.

-Proposals with compliance warnings can be submitted in Research.gov whereas proposals with compliance errors must be fixed in Research.gov and then submitted.
+Proposals with compliance warnings can be submitted in Research.gov whereas proposals with compliance errors must be fixed in Research.gov and then resubmitted in Research.gov.
+See the Grants.gov Proposal Processing in Research.gov page and Grants.gov Proposal Processing in Research.gov how-to guide for additional Information.
 Please refer to the Automated Compliance Checking of NSF Proposals page for Research.gov automated compliance checks.

-If your proposal does not meet the minimum validation requirements (i.e., Grants.gov initial compliance checks) to be processed in Research.gov, your proposal will not display in Research.gov.
+If your proposal does not pass the Grants.gov pre-check validations (i.e., Grants.gov initial compliance checks) to be processed in Research.gov, your proposal will not display in Research.gov.
 You must fix the issues listed in the system-generated email sent to the PI and then resubmit via Grants.gov.
+See the Grants.gov Proposal Processing in Research.gov page and Grants.gov Proposal Processing in Research.gov how-to guide for additional Information.
 Please see the Automated Compliance Checking of NSF Proposals page for the Grants.gov initial compliance checks.

 What system-generated emails are sent after I submit my proposal via Grants.gov?